The Tutankhamun Exhibition

-The original King Tut treasures are at home in Egypt, but so exacting has been The Tutankhamun Exhibition in recreating the ambience of the boy-king's tomb, that the Exhibition has been used in several film and television documentaries about the pharoah and the discovery of his long-lost burial chamber.
+The original King Tut treasures are at home in Egypt, but so exacting has been The Tutankhamun Exhibition in recreating the ambience of the boy-king's tomb, that the Exhibition has been used in several films and television documentaries about the pharaoh and the discovery of his long-lost burial chamber.

 There is a particularly good timeline covering the discovery of Tutankhamun's tomb, with dozens of old photos from Howard Carter's dig, and a recreation of the inner chamber where Carter found the sarcophagus.

 One extremely interesting part of the exhibit deals with Tut himself, about whom it seems very little is actually known.
 For example, no one is clear on his family tree; who were his parents, or his siblings?